 Mr. Ferguson has been consistently recognized by international business and industry publications as a leader in patent law.
 In 2008, he was named one of the “top 50 under 45” IP practitioners in the U.S. by IP Law & Business.
-In 2013 and 2014, he was recognized as both an “IP Star” in Washington, DC by Managing Intellectual Property IP Stars, and as a recommended lawyer nationwide by Legal 500, including in the areas of patent litigation and ITC proceedings by Legal 500.
+Since 2013, he has been recognized as both an “IP Star” in Washington, DC by Managing Intellectual Property IP Stars, and as a recommended lawyer nationwide by Legal 500, including in the areas of patent litigation and ITC proceedings by Legal 500.
 Since 2012, he has been named among the World’s Leading Patent Practitioners by the IAM Patent 1000.
 In 2012, he was recognized as a “BTI Client Service All-Star” by BTI Consulting Group.
 He also has been repeatedly recognized by The Best Lawyers in America and Super Lawyers.

 Some of his recent notable experience includes:

-- Represents General Electric in multiple inter partes review proceedings before the U.S. Patent Trial and Appeal Board involving turbine engines used in aviation (airliners).
+- Represents General Electric in multiple inter partes review proceedings before the PTAB involving turbine engines used in aviation (airliners).
 The PTAB has invalidated numerous patents challenged by GE in these IPRs.

 - Represented Under Armour in a district court case brought by adidas AG accusing Under Armour and its subsidiary of infringing 13 patents related to wearable technology and mobile fitness applications.

 - Represented General Electric Company in defending against a preliminary injunction action brought by Hill-Rom over hand-hygiene monitoring systems for hospitals.
 The court denied the preliminary injunction motion.